 Q. How does affordable housing in Calgary compare to other cities?

 A. On average, Calgary has half the supply of affordable housing compared to other major Canadian centres.
 This equates to a shortage of 15,000 affordable homes.

 Q. How great is the need for affordable housing in Calgary?

 A. One in five Calgary families is estimated to struggle with housing costs.
 The current waiting list for affordable housing is close to 4,000 – almost double the waiting list from 2006.

 Q. What will the budget be for the Southview redevelopment?

 A. Funding has not yet been secured for the Southview affordable housing renewal.
 The feasibility study and its engagement process will be a major factor in investigating the site’s potential for funding.

-At the end of the engagement phase, a What We Heard Report will be developed.
-This report will summarize the key themes of what was heard through the community conversations and online.
-This information will be used to guide the design team in the next steps of their work in the feasibility study.
+The information received will be used to guide the design team in the next steps of their work in the feasibility study.